[Startseite]

 Will not read spc files from EDAX XRF analyzers, this is a different file format.
 For those files, use the "EDAX Spectrum Viewer".

 *.spe Binary file format of Roper Scientific / Princeton Instruments WinSpec/WinView Software (16bit and 32bit) .
-Possible x axis types are wavelength, absolute and relative wavenumbers (for Raman spectra).
+Possible x axis types are wavelength, wavenumbers and Raman shift.

-*.spk ASCII file format of absorption spectra of the IKS XDAP diode array absorption spectrometer (IKS: now axeon in Oberhausen/Germany).
+*.spk ASCII file format of absorbance spectra of the IKS XDAP diode array absorption spectrometer (IKS: now axeon in Oberhausen/Germany).

 *.spv Spekwin32's own binary file format.
 Contains arbitrary numbers of spectra.
 Legend titles and other properties of individual spectra are saved.